umbrew/org.umbrew.hibernate.database.worker.backend/README.md

-# Hibernate Search Database backend worker
+# Hibernate Search Database back end worker

-This is an alternative backend processor to the current supported "Lucene","JMS" and "JGROUPS" that will store the LuceneWork'ers in a database for later processing by a scheduled job.
-This give you an advance because in case of a crash all Lucene workers are stored in a database and nothing is lost, second the database backend dosen't need to know who is your daddy.
+This is an alternative back end processor to the current supported "Lucene","JMS" and "JGROUPS" that will store the LuceneWork'ers in a database for later processing by a scheduled job.
+The advantage with the database worker is all workers are stored in a database, and in case of a node is crashing nothing is lost, second the database worker dosen't need to know who is the master or slave.

 The only requirement is that you have to define a job that only run one place in the cluster, but this can be done with Quartz or a [Wildfly HA singleton](https://github.com/wildfly/quickstart/tree/master/cluster-ha-singleton) and possible other ways.